neo4j-contrib/neovis.js/README.md

 }
 ```

+`caption` currently takes Neo4j `String` or `Number`.
-If title_properties is supplied, only the attributes listed in it are displayed in the tooltip.
+If `title_properties` is supplied, only the attributes listed in it are displayed in the tooltip.
 Otherwise, all attributes are present in the tooltip.
+If `image` is supplied, the node will appear as the image, otherwise a default dot will be displayed.

 #### `config.relationships`